veriyapilari25/VERIYAPILARI/README.md

 - `GET /api/Department`
 - `GET /api/Department/{id}`
 - `GET /api/Department/{id}/Employees`

-### Departments api hasn't been used in the project.
-You can add it by choice.

 ### ✅ Security Notes
 - **Passwords are stored as plain text in this demo.
 You must use hashing (e.g., BCrypt) in production.**